-Rowdy celebrations across Norway with end of COVID measures
+Rowdy celebrations erupt in Norway as COVID restrictions end

 Solberg responded to criticism of the sudden move to reopen society by saying that Norwegian health experts had supported the measure.

 “We shall not have strict (coronavirus) measures unless they are professionally justified.
-People must be allowed to live as they wish,” Solberg said late Saturday in a comment to VG.
+People must be allowed to live as they wish,” Solberg told VG late Saturday.

 Norway is the second country in Nordic region to lift COVID-19 restrictions after Denmark did so on Sept.
 10.

-More than 76% of Norway’s population of 5.3 million have received one vaccine dose, and nearly 70% have had both shots, according to official figures.
+More than 76% of Norway’s population have received one vaccine dose, and nearly 70% have had both shots, according to official figures.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic